William Li eloquently develops an answer to the question, “Can we eat to starve cancer?”

 Angiogenesis, first coined in 1787 by Dr. John Hunter, [6] describes the body’s natural ability to form capillaries—tiny blood vessels that feed physiological organs.
 When functioning properly, they starve cancer cells.
 Abnormal angiogenesis tricks the body into feeding harmful cancer cells with oxygen and nutrients

 Antiangiognic drugs target and arrest such abnormal capillary production.
 Despite relative success with some forms of cancer, Dr. Li postulates why the treatment is sometimes less than optimal.
-It is best to treat the cancer cells prior to metastasis—not with some powerful pre-cancer drug—but with diet.
+It is best to treat the cancer cells before metastasis—not with some powerful pre-cancer drug—but with diet.

 ⚠️ Not latest thinking on angiogenesis cancer treatment

-Angiogenesis is the process of growing new blood supply.
-Numerous researchers continue to explore control of the growth of blood vessels as a method to starve cancers and inhibit their damaging effects.
-The number and types of cancers that can be treated this way and the types of treatments continues to grow, though not all have proved as effective as hoped.
-And the findings around which foods may or may not have beneficial effects in this area continues to be an active area of scientific scrutiny and debate.
+Angiogenesis is the process of growing a new blood supply.
+Numerous researchers continue to explore the control of the growth of blood vessels as a method to starve cancers and inhibit their damaging effects.
+The number and types of cancers that can be treated this way and the types of treatments continue to grow, though not all have proved as effective as hoped.
+And the findings around which foods may or may not have beneficial effects in this area continue to be an active area of scientific scrutiny and debate.

 As a result, William Li's “Can we eat to starve cancer?” should be viewed as a good primer on angiogenesis and a snapshot of the state of the field in 2010.
 But it should not be viewed as suggesting the most up-to-date medical thinking on treatment. —TED